Order of Military Merit (Morocco): Sharifian Order of Military Merit (1966–1976)

 It was reorganized again on 12 April 1976 into a single class decoration and returned to a status broadly in line with the original Order of the Military.
 It is now restricted to awards during times of war for acts of gallantry and exceptional military services by non-commissioned officers and men of the Moroccan military and police services.
-The decoration may also be conferred on general officers during for exceptional leadership during times of war, provided their services to date have already received recognition with appointment to the Order of the Throne.
+The decoration may also be conferred on general officers for exceptional leadership during times of war, provided their services to date have already received recognition with appointment to the Order of the Throne.

 Order of Military Merit (1976–present)

 Wissam al-Istihkak al-Askari ("the Order of Military Merit") was founded by King Hassan II on 12 April 1976 to replace the senior classes of the older Sharifian Order of Military Merit on its re-organization.
 Conferred for eminent and meritorious military services by officers of the armed forces including positions of command, training or the preparation of national defence.
 The fourth class may be conferred on NCOs, ordinary soldiers and agents of the police and auxiliary service for acts of bravery in the course of security operations or the maintenance of law and order.